-3. Propane Stove
+2. Propane Stove

 3. Super Long Phone Charger

 My friend used an extended phone charger while he was staying in hostels.
 It makes a lot of sense; if you’re in the top bunk it’s hard to reach your phone while it is charging.
 Having a super long phone charging cable is not only easier but you’re also less likely to have your phone pinched if you are using shared accommodation.

 It was super annoying for me to plug my phone into the charging cable at the front of my van after I was tucked into bed (it’s only like 5 ft away, but I am lazy okay?) so this little gem means I can now charge my phone and use it from the comfort of my bed.
-It’s genius!

 4. Emergency car kit

 Don’t get caught out.
 Some problems associated with vanlife are running your car battery dead (from constantly charging things or accidentally leaving a light on), flat tyres, and things coming loose.
 Keep a tool kit handy as well in case you need to do a bit of DIY at any time.

-6. Battery Operated Fairy Lights
+5. Battery Operated Fairy Lights

 Installation for battery operated lights is easy- put them into a mason jar to create a lantern, or drape them across the roof of your van.